YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Styled photos are less useful than clear photos.
 Wet hair can exaggerate thinning, but hiding the central patch makes planning harder.
 The aim is not to judge the patient.
 The aim is to avoid a false yes.

-If surgery is eventually accepted, the follow-up route must be clear.
-The general principles in hair transplant aftercare still apply, but a patient with CCCA also needs a plan for new symptoms.
-Hair transplant follow-up explains why early photo review matters after surgery.
+If surgery is eventually accepted, the follow-up route must be clear before the operation.
+The general principles in hair transplant aftercare still apply, but CCCA also needs a plan for new burning, tenderness, scale, or shedding.
+I want the follow-up route agreed before surgery, not after a new symptom appears.

 Sometimes the best plan is not surgery yet